 15. There are 48,000 international students in India.

-There are over 48,000 international students studying in India in 2019.
+Additionally, over 48,000 international students are studying in India in 2019.
 There are however over 300,000 Indian students studying abroad.

 16. You can remain in India after graduation to work

-Unlike the restrictions to work during study in India, international students can work in India after the completion of their programs.
+Unlike the restrictions to work while studying in India, international students can work in India after the completion of their programs.
 This is on the condition that they are offered employment.
 Employment visas are usually granted for a year and can be extended.
-However, there are two major limitations to the employment visa; first, the foreign national has to be employed at a skilled position i.e., as a senior executive or at a managerial position.
-Second, the visa holder should be earning at least USD $25,000 annually.
+However, there are two major limitations to the employment visa; first, the foreign national has to be employed in a skilled position i.e., as a senior executive or in a managerial position.
+Second, the visa holder should be earning at least USD 25,000 annually.

 17. India is the second most populated country in the world and the seventh largest.